civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_buildAmount.md

 ## Summary

-This hook is called when building the amount structure for a Contribution or Event Page.
-It allows you to modify the set of radio buttons representing amounts for contribution levels and event registration fees.
+This hook is called when building the amount structure for a Contribution or Event Page, allowing you to modify the set of radio buttons representing amounts for contribution levels and event registration fees.